 At the peak of the US shelter-in-place orders, 94% of the population was affected.
-While restrictions have loosened up, Americans are still choosing to stay safe inside their homes and make their purchases online.
-With the holiday season right around the corner, businesses of all kinds are quickly trying to figure out what the best solution is to create a superior online shopping experience.
+While restrictions have loosened up, Americans still choose to stay safe inside their homes and make purchases online.
+With the holiday season right around the corner, businesses of all kinds are quickly trying to figure out the best solution to create a superior online shopping experience.

-Choosing the right technology stack for your site, one built for performance, is crucial and by no means an easy task.
-Businesses need to pick the right eCommerce platform, CDN and frontend for their business.
-We've already compared the Shopify, Magento 2 and Salesforce Commerce Cloud platforms, as well as the leading CDNs.
+Choosing the right technology stack for your site, one built for performance, is crucial and by no means easy.
+Businesses must pick the right eCommerce platform, CDN and frontend for their business.
+We've already compared the Shopify, Magento 2 and Salesforce Commerce Cloud platforms and the leading CDNs.
 In this article, we will focus on the performance of the modern frontends: Angular, Next.js, Nuxt.js, React and Vue.js.
 We quickly found that Nuxt.js leads the pack, followed by Vue.js and Next.js.
-Read on for our detailed finding.
+Read on for our detailed findings.

 Nuxt.js and Vue.js websites battled to deliver the fastest websites.
-Nuxt.js sites averaged a Lighthouse score of 27 with a median of 22, and Vue.js sites averaged a score of 27, but a low median of 20.
-While Vue.js had a couple of impressive outliers, Nuxt.js proves to be the most reliable framework in delivering the fastest-loading websites.
+Nuxt.js sites averaged a Lighthouse score of 27 with a median of 22, and Vue.js sites averaged 27 but a low median of 20.
+While Vue.js had a couple of impressive outliers, Nuxt.js proved to be the most reliable framework in delivering the fastest-loading websites.

 Coming in third was Next.js, holding an average performance score of 23 with a median of 19.5.
-Angular websites saw the same average at 23, however the distribution of performance scores for Angular sites was more diverse and the median fell short at 18.
+Angular websites saw the same average at 23; however, the distribution of performance scores for Angular sites was more diverse and the median fell short at 18.
 The frontend with the worst performance was surprisingly React.
-It held an average Lighthouse score of 22 and median of 18, even though it hosts some of the biggest names in eCommerce, including Amazon and Groupon.
+It held an average Lighthouse score of 22 and a median of 18, even though it hosts some of the biggest names in eCommerce, including Amazon and Groupon.

 Nuxt.js is an open-source, serverless framework based on Vue.js, Node.js, Webpack and Babel.js created to build fast, complex isomorphic applications quickly.
 The benefits of this framework include automatic code-splitting, page caching and prefetching.
 Layer0 is proud to be a Nuxt.js sponsor to help promote modern, open-source frameworks working to facilitate a faster Web.
 Currently, Nuxt.js has 29.4K stars on GitHub.

-Heavy Industry and Engineering was the category with the fastest Nuxt.js websites, averaging a performance score of 37, a whopping 42% faster than its framework’s average score, alone.
-Categories aside, the fastest Nuxt.js websites were Appycouple.com, NJtransit.com and WPS.com who held scores of 68, 63 and 48 respectively.
+Heavy Industry and Engineering was the category with the fastest Nuxt.js websites, averaging a performance score of 37, a whopping 42% faster than its framework’s average score alone.
+Categories aside, the fastest Nuxt.js websites were Appycouple.com, NJtransit.com and WPS.com, which held scores of 68, 63 and 48, respectively.
 Trivago.com, TrueandCo.com and Garmin.com also rose above the framework’s average with notable performance scores of 47, 36 and 35, respectively.
 Nintendo fell right at the average with a score of 20, and falling short of a low score of 10 were Nespresso.com and DolceVita.com.

-Vue.js websites saw the second highest performance scores, with an average of 27 and median score of 20––with half the sites sitting above and below a score of 20.
-On a percentile basis, 75% of Vue.js sites had a performance score of 34 or below, and 90% of the sites scored 55 or lower.
+Vue.js websites saw the second highest performance scores, with an average of 27 and a median score of 20––with half the sites sitting above and below a score of 20.
+On a percentile basis, 75% of Vue.js sites had a performance score of 34 or below, and 90% scored 55 or lower.

-The fastest website category within this set of domains were those in Hobbies and Leisure, with an average score of 37, including Nikon and FujiFilm.
-This category on its own performed 37% better than the average Vue.js website.
+The fastest website category within this domain were those in Hobbies and Leisure, with an average score of 37, including Nikon and FujiFilm.
+This category performed 37% better than the average Vue.js website.
 The top 3 fastest Vue.js sites were PaintScratch.com, iMobie.com and EmmaOneSock.com with scores of 96, 93 and 92, respectively – nearly perfect Performance scores.

 Coming down in rank, the data reveals FactoryChryslerParts.com scored 68, In-n-Out.com scored 61, Poshmark.com scored 53 and LouisVuitton.com scored 34—all exceeding the Vue.js average.
-Less impressive was Sunglasshut.com, WestElm.com, Anthropologie.com, UrbanOutfitters.com and Chewy.com delivering low scores of 10-15.
-Chipotle, Subuaru and BMW had even worse performance, with scores below 10.
+Less impressive were Sunglasshut.com, WestElm.com, Anthropologie.com, UrbanOutfitters.com and Chewy.com, delivering low scores of 10-15.
+Chipotle, Subaru and BMW had even worse performance, with scores below 10.